Nuwahereza-eng/Coop_ledger/README.md

 ### Prerequisites
 - Node.js and npm installed.
 - A Firebase project set up with Firestore enabled.
-Your Firebase configuration should be in a `.env.local` file (this is handled automatically in Firebase Studio).
+Your Firebase configuration should be in a `.env.local` file.

 ### Running the Application
 1. Install dependencies: